How can you ensure that your next online course will appeal to learners?

 It is the scaffold of an eLearning course.
 It’s essentially a specified outline of decisions to be made about the course, including the purpose, objectives, and intended outcome, as well as an overview of learners, delivery methods used, instructional, media, and assessment strategies.
-A good instructional design document will get you well-prepared on how to make training videos for employees, students, and more.
+A good instructional design document will get you well-prepared for developing eLearning courses.

 Why are instructional design documents important?

 Instructional design documents determine the method of designing online courses.
 Of course, some creative ideas for virtual employee engagement are important too, but you need to get the structure first.
 Creating design documents means getting all the stakeholders, namely clients, reviewers, and team members, onboard and reaching a unanimous decision.
 What’s more, instructional design documents will convey your mission to potential decision-makers so they can buy and use your product, as well as ease the process of making storyboards.

 Which does a good instructional design document include?

 - Project context: This should provide a short overview of the course’s purpose and its end objectives.

-- Project requirements: All the familiar elements: cost, time, and standards.
+- Project requirements: All the familiar elements: cost, time, LMS platform and standards.

 - Learning description: This gives you an insight into the learners: their profiles and learning environments.

-- Design specifications: Performance goals, learning objectives, and delivery methods.
+- Design specifications: Performance goals, training objectives, and delivery methods.

 - Design approach: This specifies the media strategy (audio & visual) and which assessment strategy to deploy in designing the course.